uwescience/sqlshare-pythonclient/README.md

 * `datasetName` is created if the dataset does not exist in SQLShare.
 * Each CSV file must have column header in the first line of the file.

+# Troubleshooting

+### NotImplementedError: fetchdata.py requires Python 2.7 or later.

+If you see this error message, you are using an old version of Python.

+Let's see if you have a newer version of Python on your computer:

+    python2.7 --version

+a.
+If this check works, you will see a message like

+        Python 2.7.5

+   In this case, all you need to do is invoke the tool using `python2.7 fetchdata.py` instead of `python fetchdata.py`.

+b.
+If this check fails, you need to [download and install Python 2.7](http://www.python.org/download/) for your computer.
+At the time of writing, the latest version is Python 2.7.5.

+   After you download and install Python 2.7 or later, try the above check again.
+You should be good to go!

+### Troubleshooting other problems

+Please [create a new issue](https://github.com/uwescience/sqlshare-pythonclient/issues/new) in this project's issues tracker.
+Try to describe the problem in as much detail as possible, and someone will get back to you soon.